How to Clean an Inflatable Kayak (May 2026) Expert Guide

 Final Thoughts

-Taking care of your inflatable kayak isn't rocket science, but it does require consistency.
-Those 15 minutes after each trip will save you hours of deep cleaning and hundreds of dollars in replacements.
+Taking care of your inflatable kayak isn't complicated, but it does require consistency.
+Those 15 minutes after each trip will save you hours of deep cleaning and hundreds of dollars in replacements down the road.

 Now get out there and paddle!
-Just remember to rinse and dry when you're done.
+Just remember to rinse with fresh water, use mild dish soap when needed, dry completely, and store properly when you're done.
 Your future self (and your wallet) will thank you.